Updated

 GPT-5.4 Thinking

-The latest model is a significant step up.
+The latest released model is a significant step up.
 It delivers substantially fewer false claims and errors compared to GPT-5.2, and it can provide an upfront plan of its thinking process so you can adjust direction mid-response.
 For complex analysis, coding, and research tasks, the quality difference is noticeable.

 Computer Use